 Fairer fare enforcement

-The new approach is fairer, allows more systematic use of warnings in certain circumstances when people inadvertently do not pay their fare, and replaces the current two-tiered approach of infringements and on the spot penalty fares.
+The new approach is fairer, allows more systematic use of warnings in certain circumstances when people inadvertently do not pay their fare, and replaces the former two-tiered approach of infringements and on the spot penalty fares.

 Key features include: